astropy/astropy-APEs/APE6.rst

 APE6 is primarily a specification of a new standard for the interchange of tabular data in a text-only format.
-The proposed format handles the key issue of serializing column specifications and table metadata by using a JSON-encoded data structure which is included in the file as a series of ``#``-prefixed comment lines.
+The proposed format handles the key issue of serializing column specifications and table metadata by using a JSON-encoded data structure.
 The actual tabular data are stored in a standard comma-separated-values (CSV) format, giving compatibility with a wide variety of non-specialized CSV table readers.
 Using JSON makes it extremely easy for applications to read both the standardized data format elements (e.g. column